scoooot/yotagrabber/README.md

 that match criteria the program notifies the user via any user specified combination of sound, email, text.

-I do not currently run the scripts to update and post the model inventory csv data files at this time.
+I do not currently run the github workflow to update and post the model inventory csv data files at this time.
+I have been trying to get that github workflow to run for this but it seems like the main problem is that github is having problems communicating with the toyota website by either being blocked sometimes, or getting connection failures/forced closures, or continuous response timeouts.
+Possibly the website has been in the past seeing too much traffic from github and is throttling it or blocking it sometimes.
+I don't seem to have these problems when running these updates on my desktop for just a few vehicle models.